Broxbourne Woods Sculpture Trail

 If you’re looking for a fun walk for young children in Hertfordshire, the Broxbourne Woods Sculpture Trail near Hertford takes some beating.
 The walk is suitable for buggies and wheelchairs and is a fairly flat one kilometre circular path.
 There are nine sculptures dotted along the trail, ranging from life size figures and woodland creatures to carved benches, perfect for enticing reluctant young walkers along the way.

 The Broxbourne Woods Sculpture Trail is shared with cyclists and horse riders and it is part of the much larger Broxbourne Woods National Nature Reserve, the only such reserve in Hertfordshire (by comparison, of the 224 reserves nationwide, Cumbria has 25 and London has 2).
-If your children are above toddling age and can handle a longer walk, or in the case of our recent visit, bike ride, there is a wide network of pathways through the nature reserve including a 17 kilometre trail.
-As the trails crisscross the woods, it’s easy to extend your walk or take a shortcut back to one of the two car parks.
+If your children are above toddling age and can handle a longer walk, or in the case of our recent visit, bike ride, there is a wide network of pathways through the nature reserve including a 17 kilometre trail which forms a figure of 8.
+As the trails crisscross the woods, it’s easy to extend your walk or take a shortcut back to one of the two car parks if you don’t have a full day to explore.

 The Broxbourne Woods Sculpture Trail weaves through an interesting mix of woodland with deciduous trees such as oak and hornbeam along with evergreen sections of pine.
 There are some excellent dens in the woods made by industrious little people and a number of ditches and bridges which should pique your children’s imaginations.